JoshuaKoh/JoshuaKoh.github.io/pages/tech-support/tech-home.md

   title: "Foundations"
   url: '/tech-support/foundations/'
   image: widget-1-302x182.jpg
-  text: "Before you take my opinion, you should know my biases and presuppositions.
-Everyone has some, so the best thing you can do is know mine and hold me accountable to be consistent."
+  text: "Before you take my opinion, you should know what I believe about digital technology.
+Or, these ideas might help you think more deeply and critically about tech in general."
 widget2:
   title: "Social Media"
   image: widget-1-302x182.jpg